 CAR T-Cell Therapies

-There are many side effects from this treatment, including cytokine release syndrome, which can lead to very high fever, severe hypotension and sometimes fatalities.
-The benefits of these therapies need to be carefully weighed along with the risks.
+Side effects from CAR T cell treatments include cytokine release syndrome, which can lead to very high fever, severe hypotension and sometimes fatalities.